karelz/karelz.github.io/_includes/about.md

+## Master and Bachelor thesis topics for Microsoft in Prague, Czech Republic

+See [Master and Bachelor thesis topics for Microsoft in Prague, Czech Republic](/thesis) page for details.

-## Hiring for .NET Teams in Prague, Czech Republic
+## Hiring for .NET & Compiler teams in Prague, Czech Republic

 See [Hiring for .NET Teams in Prague, Czech Republic](/hiring_prague_net) page for details.